samylaumonier/workshop-genetic-algorithm/README.md

 ## Bonus steps

+You can use [other available helpers](https://github.com/samybob1/workshop-genetic-algorithm/tree/master/src/engine/helpers), or write your own.

 * In the `seed()` method, you can prevent individuals to move to a direction that is the inverse of the previous one.
 The first generation would still be random, but a little bit less dumb.